igniterealtime/Openfire-Chat/README.md

 # User cases
 ## How to login and logoff
 In order to send and receive chat messages for a specific user using the realtime server, a stream needs to be created.
-To login, use the login chat api endpoint with no payload.
-The password is not required.
+To login, use the login chat api endpoint with the user password as payload.
+If this done server-side with the admin user, no payload is needed as the user password is not required.
 ````
 POST /restapi/v1/chat/{username}/login
 ````